 - Change in the approved patient population, such as pediatric patients, or a population at greater or increased risk, such as elderly or immunocompromised patients.

-In some respect, the sponsor needs to begin clinical trials as if it were a new drug for these changes.
+In some respects, the sponsor needs to begin clinical trials as if it were a new drug for many these changes.
 However, since there’s probably already a wealth of data on safety, clinical studies on already approved drugs can be compressed, although this is not always the case, especially with new indications.

 Once the FDA approves the IND, the first of 3-4 phases of clinical trials may commence.
 Generally, all approved clinical trials, worldwide, must be listed in an official clinical trial database.
 If the trial isn’t listed there, it truly doesn’t exist legally or scientifically.
 The myth that these clinical trials are secretive and hidden from the rest of the scientific community is simply incorrect – we can search for any clinical trial anywhere in the world, uncovering all kinds of information.

 Phase I clinical trials